 I chose ‘Astonishing travellers’ as the title for this Web site after a wintry visit to Saint Malo some years ago.
 Readers of French books may recognise the borrowed (and translated) name of a major literary festival held there every year: Etonnants voyageurs.
 As a translator and (latterly) writer with a focus on art, heritage and literature, it seemed to me that every translated book, every writer and artist, is an astonishing traveller.
-So many of my favourites have journeyed between continents, cultures, media, genders: Henri Matisse, French authors Jean Rolin, Gabrielle Wittkop, Hubert Haddad, Olivier Truc… And in English?
-W. G. Sebald, E.M.
-Forster, Patrick Leigh Fermor, H. V. Morton, Eric Newby, Dervla Murphy, Freya Stark, Jan Morris, Bruce Chatwin and more.
+So many of my favourites have journeyed between continents, cultures, media, genders, classes: Henri Matisse, French authors Jean Rolin, Gabrielle Wittkop, Hubert Haddad, Olivier Truc… And in English?
+W. G. Sebald (through his translators, Anthea Bell, Michael Hulse et al.), E.M.
+Forster, Patrick Leigh Fermor, H. V. Morton, Freya Stark, Jan Morris, Margaret Drabble, Bruce Chatwin and more.

 I’m a woefully infrequent blogger, but when I do put finger to keyboard, I like to write about art and heritage (mainly in France, where I live when I’m not back home in SE Wales), and about literary translation (from French, which has travelled well and is written and spoken on every continent).